 If you use cookie cutters, be sure to hold them firmly against your fabric as you needle felt.
 If using paper, you can just pin your stencil in place.

-4. Take a small piece the wool roving of your color choice and shape it roughly to the area you need to fill (see above).
+Take a small piece of the wool roving of your color choice and shape it roughly to the area you need to fill (see above).
 Then using your felting needle, begin to bind your roving to your sweater surface.
-Use the video above as reference.
 Work in small areas to build up the surface of your decoration.
 Generally, you want to create a flat area of solid color using your wool roving and needle felting.

 I didn't fill my heart stencil completely with one color.
 Instead, I added a contrasting border with a thin line of red wool roving.
 I simply twisted my piece of red roving into a thin string before felting it into place.